nely7539/dataviz_final_project/README.md

 ### Part 1: Tampa International Airport Weather data in 2022
 - This was mainly recreating visualizations, but it was very interesting seeing the different applications of ggplot and similar packages
 - One thing I noticed is that the temperatures are very different between 2022 and 2016, especially in December
+- I made a figure graphing precipitation and maximum temperatures among months, which showed rain is more frequent among wamrer months

 ### Part 2: Florida Polytechnic University news articles
 - For this data set, I conducted sentiment analysis using AFINN and a side-by-side barplot for all 12 months of the year